reneaas/ComputationalPhysics/README.md

 Here are the [codes](https://github.com/reneaas/ComputationalPhysics/tree/master/projects/project1/codes) and the [report](https://github.com/reneaas/ComputationalPhysics/tree/master/projects/project1/report/project1.pdf)

-### Project 2: Buckling Beam and Schrödinger's equation
+### Project 2: Eigenvalue problems
-In [project 2](https://github.com/reneaas/ComputationalPhysics/tree/master/projects/project2) the Buckling Beam problem and Schrödingers equation is solved by conversion of the second order DEs to eigenvalue equations.
-This project is currently being solved, so an update on the project will soon come.
+In [project 2](https://github.com/reneaas/ComputationalPhysics/tree/master/projects/project2) the Buckling Beam problem and Schrödingers equation is solved by recasting the DEs into eigenvalue problems through discretization.
+The project is still being solved, so an update on the project will soon come.

 Here are the [codes](https://github.com/reneaas/ComputationalPhysics/tree/master/projects/project2/codes) and the [report](https://github.com/reneaas/ComputationalPhysics/tree/master/projects/project2/report/project2.pdf)